Portland police identify man fatally shot by an officer outside Subway

 PORTLAND, Maine — A local man was fatally shot by a Portland police officer Saturday morning after he allegedly brandished a rifle-style pellet gun.

-David Baker, 22, was shot on the sidewalk outside a Subway sandwich shop on St. John Street, Assistant Chief Vern Malloch of the Portland Police Department said in a news release Saturday night.
+Chance David Baker, 22, was shot on the sidewalk outside a Subway sandwich shop on St. John Street, Assistant Chief Vern Malloch of the Portland Police Department said in a news release Saturday night.
 Baker was taken by ambulance to Maine Medical Center in Portland, where he later died.

-The officer, who Malloch did not identify, has been placed on administrative leave while the Maine attorney general’s office investigates the shooting, as is standard procedure in all officer-involved shootings.
+The officer, who Malloch said Sunday afternoon would not be identified until Tuesday, has been placed on administrative leave while the Maine attorney general’s office investigates the shooting, as is standard procedure in all officer-involved shootings.

 Police responded to 911 calls around 11 a.m.
 Saturday reporting that a man was walking through the parking lot of Union Station Plaza, near the Subway, screaming and pointing a gun at cars.
 Malloch said that officers who were responding to the scene heard conflicting reports that he was armed with a shotgun, rifle, or BB gun.